Dennis Hopper filmography: As actor

-As director or writer
+Filmmaking credits

 Television

 Early in his career, Hopper made multiple appearances on television series, beginning with a single appearance on the anthology series Cavalcade of America.
 Hopper continued guest starring on television throughout the 1950s and '60s.
 Late in his career, Hopper returned to television with a recurring role on 24, a one-time appearance on Las Vegas, and starring roles on E-Ring and Crash.